Fishers Island, New York: History

 Hurricanes have played an important role in the island's history, with the Great September Gale of 1815 and the New England Hurricane of 1938 causing widespread damage.
-The 1815 storm destroyed nearly of the trees with powerful winds and a 17 ft storm surge that flooded coastal towns.
+The 1815 storm destroyed nearly all of the trees with powerful winds and a 17 ft storm surge that flooded coastal towns.
 The consequences for Fishers Island were visible for almost a century and a half.
 A 1910 panoramic photograph shows more boats in Hay and West harbors than there are mature trees.
 Until the 1950s, Fishers Island had the look of Ireland: stone walls, few trees, and windswept moors.